BerlinSky/athena-template/iterations.md

 # Iteration List

-## Iteration 5. _Improve "the desktop" site menu with animation_
+## Iteration 5. _Improve "the desktop mode" site menu with animation_

 ### Branch: site-menu-3

 ### Design Goals:
-1. Update the mobile menu with accordion feature, so the user can expand or collapse a menu category.
+1. Apply animation to the desktop site menu.

 ### Developer's Notes
 + The updated template is saved as index.html
++ Learn how to use animation in SCSS

 ### Steps to use the iteration
 1. Clone the project